 3.2 Are there any restrictions on the information that may appear in an advertisement?
-May an advertisement refer to studies not in the SmPC?
+May an advertisement refer to studies not mentioned in the SmPC?

-Paragraph 50a section 3 Nos 1 to 4 AMG needs to be observed,

-which requires that pharmaceutical advertising describes the property of the pharmaceutical product objectively and without exaggeration and that it does not contain information (in writing or figuratively) that:
+Further to paragraph 6 AMG prohibiting any misleading advertising for medicines, paragraph 50a section 3 Nos 1 to 4 AMG needs to be observed, which requires that pharmaceutical advertising describes the property of the pharmaceutical product objectively and without exaggeration and does not contain information (in writing or figuratively) that: